-How Coffee Fuels My Mornings and My Hydrangeas
+How Coffee Fuels My Mornings and My House Plants

 Coffee has been a part of my life for as long as I can remember.
 My dad was an Austrian chef, and he had me sipping it from a very young age (probably earlier than most folks would recommend!).
 To this day, it’s still one of my favorite ways to start the morning.
 When I have time, mornings on the farm start slow with a hot mug of coffee in the sunroom, watching the mist lift off the fields and the first light stretch across the garden.
 A good cup of coffee can set the mood for your whole day.